Smoothness and continuity of cost functionals for ECG mismatch computation: Introduction

-While single studies have shown the effect of different parameters on the cost functionals of such inverse problems, see~\cite{grandits_inverse_2020,yang_application_2017}, they focused on a small subset of ther parameters.
-Additionally, to the knowledge of the authors, no extensive study of the effect of cardiac electrophysiological models and ECG matching techniques on the continuity and smoothness of the resulting cost functionals have been conducted thus far.
+While single studies have shown the effect of different parameters on the cost functionals of such inverse problems, see~\cite{grandits_inverse_2020,yang_application_2017}, they focused on a small subset of the parameters.
+Additionally, to the knowledge of the authors, no extensive study of the effect of cardiac electrophysiological models and ECG matching techniques on the continuity and smoothness of the resulting loss function have been conducted thus far.
 The problem of matching a recorded, patient-specific ECG to a model-based ECG is particularly subtle, because ECGs are typically not very smooth and affected by noise.
 Moreover, ECG amplitude and morphology may be subject to epistemic uncertainty, due poor electrode contact or other physiological aspects (respiration, epicardial fat, torso inhomogeneities) generally excluded by the modeling framework.
 Finally, ECG alignment and detection of the onset of activation is not always clear.
 All these aspects affect the \emph{metric} to evaluate the mismatch.

-In this paper, we will use several timeseries distance functions, applied between the optimal and current generated ECGs and visually analyze the difficulty of the resulting optimization problem in terms of smoothness.
+In this paper, we will use several time series distance functions, applied between the optimal and current generated ECGs and visually analyze the difficulty of the resulting optimization problem in terms of visual smoothness.
 Evaluating cost functionals of parameter spaces with more than 3 to 4 parameters is no simple feat.
 Traditionally, a dimensionality reduction algorithm is first applied, such as principal component analysis, or more recently, machine learning inspired techniques such as auto-encoders or T-SNE~\cite{hinton_stochastic_2002}.
 In this paper we will rather explore and visualize the loss function of an 8-dimensional space of important and intertwined parameters using techniques promoted for the visualization of smoothness in residual networks (ResNets)~\cite{li_visualizing_2018}.

 From a modeling perspective, we built a state-of-the-art pipeline for the preparation of simulations, from data to ECG.
 The reconstruction and generation of anatomical models or features, purely from imaging data (such as MRI) is a non-trivial task that many previous studies investigated, see \cite{chen_deep_2020,arevalo_arrhythmia_2016}.
 Here, we will study the effect of mesh resolution of the heart on the optimization problem, ranging from $2.5\,\mbox{mm}$ to $0.5\,\mbox{mm}$ mean edge length.
 Moreover, given the importance of anisotropic conduction in the heart, being faster in fiber longitudinal direction, we will study its effect on the ECG w.r.t.\ the fiber angles.